tlaabs/TimetableView/README.md

-app:color_borders="#F3F3F3" // set color for the table borders app:side_color_text="#000000" //set color text of the first column of hours app:color_side="#F48FB1" // set color of the first column of hours
+app:color_borders="#F3F3F3" // set color for the table borders app:side_color_text="#000000" //set color text of the first column of hours app:color_side="#F48FB1" // set color of the first column of hours app:color_side_header_text="#FFE082" // set color text of the header and the first column of hours
 ```

 ### Change header title